Press - Exclusive Interviews - Chris .R. Notarile

 fruitful.

-What kind of challenges and advantages is there to shoot
+What kind of challenges and advantages are there to shoot

 on a zero budget?